evrimuysal/Proxmox-Logger/README.md

 ## Overview

-This application listens for Proxmox logs sent via rsyslog over TCP, filters for specific pvedaemon task messages, and forwards them to a RabbitMQ message queue for further processing.
+Proxmox Logger is a service that listens for Proxmox logs sent via rsyslog over TCP, filters for specific pvedaemon task messages, and forwards them to a RabbitMQ message queue for further processing.
+It's designed to be lightweight, efficient, and easy to integrate with existing Proxmox VE environments.

 ## Features